 Informed by a strong feminist sensibility, Hester Street takes a gritty, witty look at the Jewish immigrant milieu of New York’s Lower East Side, circa 1896, and features a Best Actress Oscar-nominated performance by Carol Kane.
 It is really about the awakening of a meek, innocent emigre named Gitl (Kane) who, upon arriving in America, finds her husband an unfaithful scoundrel with no respect for her or their shared past.
 Torn between cherished old values and strange new ones, Gitl finds emancipation while remaining true to herself.

 The idea of transforming one’s self without losing one’s identity is something Micklin Silver could readily relate to.
 “I’ve always loved film very much, and I wanted to make it in that field.
 I wanted to direct, but I didn’t want to be a man.
 I wanted to be a woman.
-I wanted to be myself,” she said by phone from her New York home.
+I wanted to be myself,” she said.
 Her deep love for the movies was first nurtured in Omaha.

 “I grew up in the days when you’d take the streetcar downtown and see double-features for 35 cents.
 Those were still the days of stage shows (preceding the main movie bill).
 It was just marvelous entertainment.
 It really was.
 I remember those theaters in Omaha very well.
 The Brandeis.
 The Orpheum.
 I think I was probably most influenced by the traditional Hollywood films I saw as a kid.”